rbeiter/raspberrypi-pico/blinker00/README.txt

 Examine the beginning of notmain.list

 When you press and hold bootsel, reset or power cycle the board, release bootsel.
 Copy notmain.uf2 to the virtual drive that appears, the program should be written to flash, the virtual drive disappears and the led starts to blink.
+Being in flash you can now unplug and replug the board into power, not holding bootsel, and the program will again run.
 Change the value in passed to the DELAY function calls to change the blink rate.
+And repeat and see that the new program blinks at a different rate.

+The pi folks have a program named flash_nuke.uf2 that you will probably want to find.
+Use the bootsel process to load this program it will erase the flash and then blink the led.
+Once done you will get the virtual usb drive when you power on the board.
+Most of the examples are SRAM based and you ideally just want to have the flash erased so you dont have to press and hold bootsel every time.
+The sram directory contains a matching example to this one but is sram based and does not write to flash.